verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] Reality is the violently aching reminder of the distance between us, between our lips.©Og
 - [ ] My mind is a wonderful garden of buried hope and memories. ©Og.
 - [ ] At the end of all things and then again in the beginning.
+- [ ] How did we get this far as a species